 You must use the specialty pharmacy to purchase all specialty prescription drugs.
-(The only exception is for drugs prescribed to treat HIV/AIDS.
-You should go to the specialty pharmacy for these drugs, but you can get them from any network pharmacy.)
+The only exception is for drugs prescribed to treat HIV/AIDs.
+You should go to the specialty pharmacy for these drugs, but you can get these drugs from any network pharmacy.